librity/ft_born2beroot/README.md

 Fedora and CentOS use SELinux by default.
 Debian and Ubuntu use AppArmor by default.

-AppArmor is easier to use but a little less secure.
+AppArmor is easier to use but less secure.
 SELinux is harder to use but more secure.

-Before any syscall the kernel check with AppArmor or SELinux if the process is allowed to execute that command.
+Before any syscall the kernel check with AppArmor or SELinux if the process is allowed to execute that command or access the file.
 By configuring them we can restrict the actions that subjects (processes) can perform on objects (files, IO, memory, Network ports, etc.)

+AppArmor allows access by default; policies then restrict access to objects.
+SELinux restricts access by default; policies then allow access to objects.

 ### Uncomplicated Firewall (UFW)